tusmechmes/Narwhal/README.md

   - Preheat settings now automatically takes into account the actual installed filaments and heats accordingly. i.e. removed the "Preheat PLA, ABS and HIPS" since most often I'm loading different filaments in the extuders.
   - Rearanged some menus to improve accessibility to more common features faster
   - Many small code simplifications and comments here and there to keep track of the crazy #ifdef world of the code.
+  - New "pre-print" MENU:
+    - Set the primary extruder (see description above).

 ## Planned features:
   - Long filenames 'ticker' (when highlighted the filename would slowly shift left to reveal the entire name).
 I found it that many times I'd name my files with a bunch of descriptions like (Fillament, nozzle dia, resolution etc) this makes a long enough filename for the LCD to handle, in addition many times I'd have more than 1 filename that starts exactly the same but ends just with 1 config change (e.g. resolution) this makes it extra hard to figure out which is which.